 Entrepreneur & EOH Mentor Wendy Beetge then took the lead.
 Revealing the crucial Company information needed such as Ownership and structure, Market trends and more.

-When it came to the Finance section, Khodani Netshifhefhe, Khoroni Consult Managing Director paved the way.
+When it came to the Finance section, Khodani Netshifhefhe, Khoroni Consulting Managing Director paved the way.
 Explaining the best practices from assets and liabilities, Income projections to Sales forecast.

 “Use a cash flow analysis to identify, in a timely manner, cash flow problems as well as cash flow opportunities” – Khodani Netshifhefhe. #ThreadsbySB